 Office: Sturges 13, ext.
 5818

 Globalization can be defined as the complex web of social relationships, cultural and economic exchanges created by the flow of capital, people, and ideologies across national borders.
 This course examines the effects of globalization on the health of people around the globe --in the developing world as well as in more affluent Western nations-- and relates disparities in the spread of preventable and chronic diseases and access to basic health services to the growing inequality between rich and poor nations and rich and poor within particular countries.
-The readings will highlight that uneven distribution of health resources eventually lead to global health problems that cut across national, ethnic, gender, and social class divisions.
-Some of the main points to be covered in readings and class discussions include: ethical, economic and social repercussions of the HIV/AIDS pandemic; the emergence and impact of new illnesses and epidemics; the feminization of poverty and its effects on the health of children across the globe; the impact of social, cultural and economic stigma on access and utilization of health care; the relationship between political repression and violence and international migration; and the status and health of refugee populations.
-The theoretical perspective used to analyze these issues draws on the work of medical and public anthropologists as well as the literature on globalization, public health, race, ethnic and gender politics and studies of stigma and its effects on health and health care.
+The readings will highlight that uneven distribution of health resources eventually leads to health problems that cut across national, ethnic, gender, and social class divisions.
+Some of the topics to be covered in readings and class discussions include: ethical, economic and social repercussions of the HIV/AIDS pandemic; the emergence and impact of new illnesses and epidemics; the feminization of poverty and its effects on the health of children across the globe; the impact of social, cultural and economic stigma on access and utilization of health care; the relationship between political repression and violence; labor migration and the status and health of refugee populations.
+The theoretical perspective used to analyze these issues draws on the work of medical and public anthropologists as well as the literature on globalization, public health, race, ethnic and gender politics as well as the effects of stigma on health and health care.

 Additional readings can be accessed on myCourses.